 - Phone: 01 676 4088/6943

-To be considered for a place on a Master’s or Postgraduate Certificate course, you will normally be a graduate of an Irish or UK university.
-You will need a minimum 2.2 or above honours degree.
+To be considered for a place on a Master’s or Postgraduate Certificate course, you will normally graduate from an Irish or UK university.
+You will need a minimum of 2.2 or above honours degree.

 English language requirements

 Every year we provide a number of scholarships and bursaries recognising the talents of our international students, which can help cover part of your tuition fees.

 Sorry, there are currently no planned visits by Birmingham City University representatives to your country.

 FAQs for EU students